Last updated on June 10th, 2021 at 05:41 pm

-As the first “cool” fronts of fall roll into Florida in mid-October, the seafood festival season kicks into high gear with the opening of stone crab season.
+As the first “cool” fronts of fall roll into Florida in mid-October, the seafood festival season kicks it up with the opening of stone crab season.

 While stone crabs can be found throughout Florida’s waters, most of the harvest comes from Southeast Florida, the Florida Keys and Southwest Florida.

 In order to preserve the fishery, commercial harvesters remove only a single claw of legal size, allowing the crab to continue to feed and protect itself while a new claw regenerates.
 This is not a legal requirement but common practice to ensure sustainability, according to the Florida Fish and Wildlife Conservation Commission.
 A new claw takes one to two years to grow.